 The church was built in the first half of the 13th century, probably as a pilgrimage temple.
-In the second half of the thirteenth century it was enlarged by a tower over the central part.
-Around 1646, the western apse was removed and replaced with a longitudinal aisle.
-In 1748, the church was damaged by lightning, and in 1950 the tower received a new metal roof in place of an older, shingle one.
+The village itself was first recorded in documents in 1255, and together with the church in 1302.
+In the second half of the 13th century, the original tetrakonchos was enlarged by a tower above the central part.
+In the second or third quarter of the 18th century, due to the desire to enlarge the building for more inhabitants, the western apse was removed and replaced with an elongated nave.
+In 1748, the church was damaged by lightning, while in 1950 the tower received a new metal roof in place of the older, shingled one.